ANCIENT FIRE RITUAL HAS POSITIVE

 The

+the yagnashala was pure and had very low count of microbe colonies.
 The research team also found that microbial activities in the soil and water around the yagnashala were remarkably less compared to normal ground.
 The scientific team members were supported by Zarina (Research Scholar, CUSAT), Ramkumar (Biotechnologist), Asulabha (Biotechnologist) and a number of postgraduate, graduate and school students.

 WHAT DO THE VEDIC TEACHINGS TELL US?